 I've really been enjoying my training the past few weeks, although the heatwave has made it pretty tough!
 I've been getting up early to run before work in the hopes it'll be a little cooler but I've really been struggling with the humidity and haven't been able to push myself very hard before I overheat.
 Still, it's good to keep it ticking over and if I were to give up then my progress would only go backwards, so at this point, a bad run is still better than no run at all!

-I've been trying to get creative with my cycling training as cycling round my town is an absolute nightmare.
+I've been trying to get creative with my cycling training.
 I love going on adventures anyway and discovering new places so I searched for a good cycle trail to follow.
 I came across The Cuckoo Trail which starts in Heathfield in East Sussex and takes you all the way down to Eastbourne (well, it finishes a few miles shy of Eastbourne but we continued along the National Cycle Network all the way to the seafront.)
 It was a 30-mile round trip with lunch on Eastbourne seafront in the middle to refuel which was great!
-It's the farthest I've ever cycled and was actually the first time I've made proper use of my road bike by using the lower handles to get my head down and sprint.
-I was only able to do this because the trail is secluded so there's no traffic and very few pedestrians to get in your way.
-It was a slight decline all the way to Eastbourne so we absolutely flew on the way there and struggled quite a bit on the way back!
-But I was really pleased to be able to cycle uninterrupted and not worry about dogs running in front of me or cars pulling out on me like I have here at home.

 My 12-week training plan for the duathlon kicks off in a couple of weeks and I'm pretty excited!
 I love having a solid goal to work towards; training sessions always have more meaning when you know what you're working towards and have something to aim for.
 I'll be sharing my training plan in a blog post later on so keep an eye out!